Preface

 Things you miss on a Shinkansen trip

-Modern technology is indeed remarkable.
+Modern technology is really remarkable.

-It's undeniably convenient and efficient.
+It is undeniably convenient and efficient.

-Typically, this journey would span approximately three weeks.
+Typically, this would span about three weeks.

-However, during this prolonged walk, I realized that there are many beautiful sights and vibrant communities that you would miss while speeding by on a Shinkansen at 280 kilometers per hour—things only revealed by walking at 4 kilometers per hour.
+Yet, during this extended walk, I realized that there are countless beautiful sights and lively communities you would never notice while speeding past at 300 kilometers per hour on a Shinkansen.